 - Most spas have a Timer-Auto heat button on their control boxes flip that switch to auto heat mode.

 Use a cover cleaner to clean the outside of the cover or what the manufacture recommends.
-Do not use household cleaners, bleach and steel wool on the outside of the cover.
+Do not use household cleaners, bleach, and steel wool on the outside of the cover.
 For mildew use a soft brush and brush the area with 1-4 ammonia (1) to water (4).
 Then rinse with cold water.
 Remove the foam cores, mix a bucket of water, one cup of bleach and a teaspoon of dish soap.
-Then scrub the inside of the encasement throughly.
+Then scrub the inside of the encasement thoroughly.
 Then place in the sun to dry.
-For the foam core wipe with with a washcloth then put in the sun to dry.
+For the foam core wipe with a washcloth then put in the sun to dry.